 Above all, we hope that this guide has been useful to a better understanding of this newly rebranded version of Google Chat.
-And if you want to know more about other G Suite apps we have plenty of content to help you:

 Drag turns Gmail into your Team’s Workspace – One single place to support customers, manage tasks and close deals, from the place teams love: Gmail.
 We are a Techstars-backed Company, trusted by 30,000 users around the World.

 Subscribe to get the latest tips on G Suite, Collaboration Tools and Email Productivity straight to your inbox.